selenite-git-admin/platform-documentation/docs/modules/master/index.md

-# Platform Master Data Catalog
+# Platform Master Data Module

 ## Role in the Platform
-Platform Catalog centralizes platform reference data that other modules read during tenant creation, policy binding, activation, scheduling, and operations.
+Platform Master Data Module centralizes platform reference data that other modules read during tenant creation, policy binding, activation, scheduling, and operations.
 It provides authoritative lists, policies, and calendars so that selections are consistent and validated at write time elsewhere.

 ## Responsibilities
 - Store and version reference sets such as regions, residency policies, plans, limits, tag taxonomy, namespace rules, notification channels, and calendars
-- Serve read APIs with cache friendly semantics and ETags
+- Serve read APIs with cache-friendly semantics and ETags
 - Expose admin APIs for controlled updates with auditing
 - Publish change events so dependents refresh caches
 - Resolve effective calendars for a tenant by combining platform sets with tenant overlays